For people, one way to understand natural numbers is counting

 .
 This can be written as a conditional branch

-switch (out) {
+match (out) {

 true => rain = false,

-false => rain = undefined
+false => rain = undefined,

 };